-Each unit shall have an entry facing the street on or within 15' of the front facade.
+Main Entrance LocationFront Street2Each unit shall have an entry facing the street on or within15' of the front facade.

-2On corner design sites, each unit shall front a different street.
+2 On corner design sites, each unit shall front a different street.

 Driveway and parking location shall comply with standards in Subsection 7 of the district.
+Parking may be covered, uncovered, or in a garage.

 6. Open Space

-Common Open Spa ce
+Common Open Space

-Width 15' min. Œ
+Width 15' min.
+0

 Depth 15' min.
 0

-D : 1 : 1 1.1.1
+1